Use a simple SWOT Analysis template to find the big issues for your organization.

 These few examples show how useful even this simplest form of SWOT template can be.

 Some people add other features to the simple version.
 Some like ranking the factors in importance to the organization.
-Others add probability and impact columns for the Opportunities and Threats to help rank the various issues.
+Others add probability and impact columns for the Opportunities and Threats.
+These can aid in ranking the various issues.

+These methods should not replace management judgement.
 I recommend that most organizations stick with the simple 2X2 SWOT template.
-Only add features to the basic template when the whole planning team strongly agrees it would aid their planning deliberations.
+Add features to the basic template when the planning team agrees it would aid their thinking.

 Go here for a large collection of SWOT Analysis Templates for many enterprises.